SoyTiyi/search-engine/search-engine-backend/README.md

 # Flight Search Engine Backend

-This repository contains the backend service for a flight search engine application.
-It is built using NestJS and integrates with the Amadeus Self-Service API to provide real-time flight offers and location search capabilities.
+This repository contains the backend service for a flight search engine tech challenge.
+It is built using NestJS and integrates with the Amadeus Self-Service API to provide real-time flight offers, location search capabilities, and search history tracking.

 ## Features

 - **Flight Search:** Retrieves real-time flight offers including pricing, airline information, and flight duration.
 - **Location Search:** Provides autocomplete functionality for airports and cities based on IATA codes or keywords.
+- **Search History:** Persists user search queries using a SQLite database.
 - **Caching:** Implements in-memory caching to optimize response times and reduce external API calls.
+- **Rate Limiting:** Protects the API from abuse with global request throttling.
+- **Health Checks:** Provides system health status monitoring.
+- **Docker Support:** Fully containerized application for easy deployment.
 - **Error Handling:** Centralized exception handling and retry mechanisms for external API resilience.
 - **API Documentation:** Integrated Swagger UI for API exploration and testing.